The National Survey of ACOs (NSACO)

 Accountable Care Organizations (ACOs) represent a critical shift away from a traditional fee-for-service payment model toward a model which encourages health care providers to deliver care in a way that reduces costs while improving the quality of care.
 The ACO model has been adopted by Medicare, state Medicaid plans, and commercial insurers, with over 32 million people in the U.S. now receiving care from an ACO.

 The National Survey of ACOs (NSACO) is a comprehensive longitudinal survey of ACOs first fielded in 2012.
-Now on the fourth wave of the survey, The Dartmouth Institute and our partner organizations—University of California, Berkeley and The Commonwealth Fund—have used the data collected from the NSACO to author over 30 papers describing the attributes and results of these innovative organizations.
-Analysis of NSACO data is used to guide the decisions of health care leaders and policymakers about the future of ACOs and payment reform in a constantly evolving care landscape.
+Now on the fourth wave of the survey, The Dartmouth Institute and our partner organizations—University of California, Berkeley; the Commonwealth Fund; the National Institute of Mental Health; and the California Health Care Foundation—have used the data collected from the NSACO to author over 30 papers describing the attributes and results of these innovative organizations.
+Analysis of NSACO data is used to guide the decisions of healthcare leaders and policymakers about the future of ACOs and payment reform in a constantly evolving care landscape.

 PEOPLE IN THE U.S. NOW RECEIVE CARE FROM AN ACO.